 The report is detailed regarding procedures, but vague in other ways – the man is never named, nor is the company he works for or the location of the escalator.
 Not even the city or county of the building is named, though we know it to be “a county court multi-story facility” in California.
 Cause of death was “massive internal injuries due to blunt force trauma”.

-James Kolata, a 48-year old employee of the Wisconsin Department of Administration, died in July of 2004.
+Madison resident James Kolata, a 48-year old employee of the Wisconsin Department of Administration, died on July 30, 2004.
 He was attending a baseball game at Miller Park in Milwaukee between the Milwaukee Brewers and the Chicago Cubs when he decided to sit on the rail of the escalator.
 Kolata lost his balance and fell 17 feet.
 The man did not die instantly, but his injuries lead to his demise while receiving treatment at Froedtert Memorial Lutheran Hospital in Wauwatosa.
 According to the Milwaukee County medical examiner’s report, Kolata “suffered fractures to his skull and vertebrae and a collapsed lung”.
 By the time paramedics arrived at the stadium, he was not breathing.
 And he never regained consciousness.

 Alcohol was likely a factor, though Kolata’s wife told investigators that he was only a social drinker and did not use any street drugs or have any known health problems.
 Alcohol had been a factor on June 19 (barely a month before) when another man fell off another escalator in the ballpark while trying to slide down the rail.